Lumi concepts for Splunk users

 When you perform a federated search in Splunk, some commands run on the federated search head (Splunk) and others run on the remote search head (Lumi).
 See Federated search reference for the commands that run on the federated search head by design and commands Lumi has implemented on the remote search head.

-To learn how to search Lumi events in Splunk, see Set up federated search.
+To learn how to search Lumi events in Splunk, see Search events with Splunk.

 Learn more